Arts Futures Series

 A series of arts-focused digital skills and strategy seminars

 Arts Futures is a summer seminar series co-hosted by Interactive Ontario and the Cultural Human Resources Council in Toronto and Ottawa (with a livestream of the Toronto sessions for those who can’t join in person!).
 It provides arts-focused digital skills and strategy training for artists, arts & culture organizations and interactive digital media producers.
 Wondering about arts applications for digital technologies such as virtual reality or blockchain?
 Arts Futures has you covered!
-Each session will feature two presentations related to the theme for that week and will offer a networking lunch between presentations.

 Our hope is that participants will connect with each other and perhaps spark the beginning of new collaborations under Canada Council for the Arts’ Digital Strategy Fund.

 Session 5: Closing Keynote – Jarryd Huntley – Art & Video Games – August 29, 2018 (Toronto), August 30, 2018 (Ottawa)